celador/ForceCode/README.md

 ## Change Log

+* 3.5.7
+    * Fixed compatibility issue with other SFDX extensions by adding sfdxCompatibility option to force.json config (See configuration section above for details)
 * 3.5.6
     * Fixed login bug where when you logged out then tried to run the ForceCode menu command nothing would happen.
 * 3.5.5